pdebelak/peterdebelak.com/_posts/2014-11-06-intermediate-recursion-fibonacci-sequence-with-memoization.md

 {% endhighlight %}
 <p>Now we are storing each calculated number in an object and passing it into future recursive calls.
 If nothing is passed in, I set the object to <code>{ 0: 0, 1: 1 }</code> much like I supplied the answers for <code>0</code> and <code>1</code> in the first function.</p>
 <p>Does that improve the performance?
 Oh yeah!
 On my Chromebook I now get the answer for <code>fibonacci(1000)</code> almost instantly.
 In fact, I get the answer up to <code>fibonacci(1476)</code> right away and the only reason I can't calculate higher fibonacci numbers is that JavaScript can't handle it and starts returning <code>Infinity</code>.</p>
 <p>I hope you found this mini introduction to memoization helpful.
-If you've found other areas where memoization would be helpful sound off in the comments!</p>
+If you've found other areas where memoization would be helpful let me know!</p>